TheSpaceDevs/.github/profile/README.md

 ## API Showcase - Spaceflight News API 📰

 ### Latest News ⌛
+- <a href="http://www.nasa.gov/press-release/nasa-s-spacex-crew-4-astronauts-to-discuss-mission-splashdown" >🔗</a> **[NASA]** NASA’s SpaceX Crew-4 Astronauts to Discuss Mission, Splashdown
 - <a href="https://www.nasaspaceflight.com/2022/10/final-atlas-v-531/" >🔗</a> **[NASASpaceflight]** Final Atlas V 531 to launch dual SES-20 and SES-21 satellites
 - <a href="http://www.nasa.gov/press-release/nasa-science-leadership-to-hold-town-hall-meeting-thursday" >🔗</a> **[NASA]** NASA Science Leadership to Hold Town Hall Meeting Thursday
 - <a href="https://arstechnica.com/science/2022/10/for-most-science-missions-nasa-is-down-to-a-single-launch-provider/" >🔗</a> **[Arstechnica]** SpaceX has been bidding against itself for NASA’s science missions for a while
 - <a href="https://spacenews.com/redwire-back-on-acquisition-trail-with-deal-for-qinetiq-space/" >🔗</a> **[SpaceNews]** Redwire back on acquisition trail with deal for QinetiQ Space
-- <a href="https://spacenews.com/enerstar-solutions-announces-third-starlink-enterprise-reseller-deal/" >🔗</a> **[SpaceNews]** EnerStar Solutions announces third Starlink enterprise reseller deal

 ### Launch-related News 🚀